pnp/copilot-feedback-bot/docs/setup.md

 * Next, we need to push them to your ACR that was created with the backend components.

 ## Deploy Docker Images to Azure Container Registry
+Run the ```deploy/TagAndPushImages.ps1``` script to perform these steps automatically.
+It'll work if your ACR name in parameters-backend.json match the ACR created in the create back-end step.

+Manual steps:
 * Push image to your created Azure Container Registry.
 First you need to connect to it with:

 ```PowerShell